The Immigrant Youth Project

 Elizabeth Vaquera, Ph.D.

-Director of the GW Cisneros Hispanic Leadership Institute.
+Director of the GW Cisneros Institute.
 She holds appointments in Sociology and the Trachtenberg School of Public Policy and Public Administration.
 Her research focuses on the physical, emotional, and social wellbeing of vulnerable and diverse groups, particularly Latinos/as, immigrants, and children.
 Her most recent book, Education and Immigration, examines the educational experiences of immigrants and their children living in the U.S. Dr. Vaquera is the recipient of several federal grants by the National Science Foundation and the National Institutes of Health.

 Graduate Research Assistants